ValverdeDaniel/ByteRightsProd/README.md

 just trying to get you up and running so currently the keys are public and all you should need to do to get it running is npm install :)

+an update

 live site https://desolate-sierra-72554.herokuapp.com/

 gitpushtest2

+git checkout -b "newBranch"

-git branch --set-upstream-to origin/master 2stripeTest
+git checkout --set-upstream-to origin/master newBranch

 git pull

 git add .